Cwmbrân Town A.F.C.: League record

-European Record
+European record

 Stadium

 Cwmbran Stadium holds 10,500 people and the main outdoor arena consists of an international standard athletics track and field surrounding an artificial 3G football pitch.
 The complex has an outdoor floodlit artificial playing surface for football and hockey.

+On 16th February 2025, Cwmbran Town announced they had obtained planning permission to install a stand at their home, Cwmbran Stadium.